impoiler/suresh.im/README.md

 # Developer Personal Portfolio :sparkles:

 This is a repo for developers and engineers, offering a quick and seamless way to construct their own minimalistic, aesthetically pleasing, and serene portfolios.
-My personal site, hosted on suresh.im, is an same open-source project built with Next.js 14.
+My personal site, hosted on suresh.im, is the same open-source project built with Next.js 14.
 It's designed to work effortlessly out of the box, allowing users to customize their portfolios with a simple tweak of data in a single file.

 ## Features
 - :dizzy: Minimal